A good acoustic guitar needs a good acoustic amp to sound great. Also, acoustic amps offer more sound options and are more convenient.

 AC60 also includes phantom power, various inputs, and outputs, footswitch control, clip, and color switch for sound options.

 5. Roland AC-33

 If you’re looking for an acoustic amp that’s a little more high-end, then the Roland AC-33 might be a good option for you.
-It’s packed with features, including 30 watts of power, two channels, eight built-in effects, and an onboard looper.
+It has features, including 30 watts of power, two channels, eight built-in effects, and an onboard looper.
 It’s a stereo combo for acoustic guitars with two 5″ speakers and it’s a battery-powered amp which makes it a great travel guitar amp.

 AC-33 combo has instrument and XLR inputs which are very convenient and each channel has separate controls.
 Also, each channel has a dedicated chorus effect with wide and space types.
 You can turn on the anti-feedback option, and use reverb, and has a looper section which makes it a great practice amplifier.
-The best use of Roland AC-33 is live shows, practice, and looper helps you to come up with song ideas.
+The best use of Roland AC-33 is live shows and practice, and the looper feature helps you to come up with song ideas.

 Like many other acoustic amps in this list, AC-33 offers options such as line out, footswitch control, aux in, headphone out, etc.

 Orange Crush Acoustic 30 is one of the best acoustic amps and it was my first acoustic combo.
 I used it for recording and gigging and it worked amazing in any situation.
 It’s a compact-sized, two-channel amplifier with 30 watts of power, an 8″ speaker, and can work on batteries.
 And like all Orange amps, it looks amazing.